(214) 390-7947 (Overseas Callers)

 Take a minute to complete the form and we will be in touch.

-Volunteers in Costa Rica will reside with experienced and respected host families, offering a safe and culturally immersive experience.
+Animal volunteers in Costa Rica will reside with experienced and respected host families, offering a safe and culturally immersive experience.
 Shared gender-specific rooms provide basic, clean, and comfortable accommodations with access to showers, toilets, and electricity.
 The proximity of accommodations to the volunteer project may involve walking or public transportation.
 Two local meals (breakfast and dinner) are provided, with dietary preferences accommodated at no extra cost.
 Host families have a history of hosting international volunteers, ensuring a welcoming environment for volunteers to fully engage in the local culture.

-Learn more about IFRE’s accommodations and meals in Costa Rica.
+Learn more about IFRE’s accommodations and meals in Costa Rica .

-Free Time and Weekends Exploration
+Free Time

 Discover what to do in your free time while volunteering in Costa Rica.